 - residential letting contracts, but estate agency contracts for their work in connection with the sale or letting of properties are covered

-- the supply of consumables by regular roundsmen such as milkmen - these visits must be frequent and regular to a consumer's home, residence or workplace
+- the supply of consumables by regular roundspeople, such as the delivery of milk.
+These visits must be frequent and regular to a consumer's home, residence or workplace

 - package travel contracts